 The Roosevelt fringes the far upper Madeira-Tapajos interfluvium, a poorly known region replete with endemic species (and even more subspecies) of birds.
-Some of these make it east to the upper Tapajos basin around Alta Floresta (e.g., Black-girdled Barbet, Snow-capped Manakin, Tooth-billed Wren), but others are more restricted, such as Hoffmann's Woodcreeper, Rondonia Bushbird (still not 100% confirmed to occur around the pousada), White-breasted Antbird, Pale-faced Antbird, Black-bellied Gnateater (what a BIRD!), and Buff-cheeked Tody-Tyrant.
+Some of these make it east to the upper Tapajos basin around Alta Floresta (e.g., Black-girdled Barbet, Snow-capped Manakin, Tooth-billed Wren), but others are more restricted, such as Hoffmann's Woodcreeper, Rondonia Bushbird (still not 100% confirmed to occur around the pousada, but we will have a good shot for it before we fly out there), White-breasted Antbird, Pale-faced Antbird, Black-bellied Gnateater (what a BIRD!), and Buff-cheeked Tody-Flycatcher.
 An excellent system of trails on both sides of the river, fishing boats with good motors and trusty local guides who know the bends and rapids, and a canopy tower combine to give us everything we need to seek all the specialties and a fantastic list of other birds and mammals.
 Speaking of which, Jaguar and Giant Otter are seen fairly frequently along the river near the pousada, several species of primates occur in the area, and Bret and colleagues recently described, in the final, Special Volume of The Handbook of the Birds of the World (published June 2013) fifteen new species of Amazonian birds, ten of which we have a chance of finding on our tour!
 (See link to descriptions of these new species below.)

 But that's not all.
 The tour starts in Porto Velho, capital of the state of Rondonia, on the east bank of the great Rio Madeira.
 Thus, we'll jump out of the blocks with three days of birding along the Madeira, longest tributary of the Amazon and a major divider of avian populations in the Amazon basin.
 We'll strive to see the difficult Ocellated Crake and a large number of other species that do not occur on the Rio Roosevelt.